 Molecular probes for the evaluation of three isomerase enzyme mechanisms in secondary metabolism

-Items in DSpace are protected by copyright, with all rights reserved, unless otherwise indicated.
+Items in the St Andrews Research Repository are protected by copyright, with all rights reserved, unless otherwise indicated.